-The policy encourages companies to use existing systems or procedures for reporting noncompliance when possible.
+The policy encourages companies to use existing internal systems or procedures for reporting noncompliance when possible.
 In bigger facilities, Riese said, that could mean a hotline for reporting near-misses or safety violations.
 Workers in the field might use these systems to call in and report instances of noncompliance related to COVID-19, and the company’s legal department could compile records from those reports, she said.

 But for companies without such systems, Riese said, distributing a form for frontline workers to fill out when they can’t comply with obligations due to a lack of personnel, equipment or other resources can help establish those records.
 Even having workers write down compliance challenges on a legal pad and collecting those records regularly can help, she added.

 “You can avoid penalties as long as you’re communicating or documenting anything,” Riese said.
 “But if it looks like you’re just taking advantage of the situation… that’s where I see the potential for trouble down the road.”

 According to Almon, documenting any staffing shortages, social distancing requirements or travel restrictions in place during the noncompliance period could help prove a violation was coronavirus-related.
 Records of employee illnesses or workers placed under quarantine, shift schedules and facility startup and shutdown times can also help build a case that COVID-19 created compliance challenges.

 There’s no obligation under the temporary policy to report every instance of coronavirus-related noncompliance for routine obligations.
 However, companies need to maintain their records and provide them to federal and state regulators if requested.
 Noncompliance unrelated to the pandemic must still be reported as required by state and federal regulators.

 COMMUNICATION IS KEY